spacemeshos/testnet-guide/FAQ/testnet_faq.md

 ## Is there a way to build a node using command-line?

 Yes.
-We have a [CLI full-node](https://github.com/spacemeshos/go-spacemesh) and [CLIWallet](https://github.com/spacemeshos/cli-wallet). and you can join the testnet using them instead of with the Spacemesh App.Please be aware that these products are designed for people who are comfortable with command line apps.
+We have a [CLI full-node](https://github.com/spacemeshos/go-spacemesh) and [CLIWallet](https://github.com/spacemeshos/cli-wallet). and you can join the testnet using them instead of with the Spacemesh App.
+Please be aware that these products are designed for users who are comfortable working with command line.
 If you have any questions about running a node via the CLI then please hit up the #cli channel on our discord.

 ## How do I report an issue?